-Each Residency Programme must be supervised by at least one (1) Diplomate.
-A Diplomate may train up to two (2), and exceptionally three (3), Residents concurrently as Resident Supervisor.
+Each Residency Programme must be supervised by at least one (1) certified Diplomate.
+A supervisor shall have no more than two (2) residents following standard residency programmes; in exceptional cases three (3) such residents can be allowed, for a restricted time period.

-For each Residency Programme there must be a Programme Director who is an active Diplomate of the ECVPH.
+For each Residency Programme there must be a Programme Director who is a certified Diplomate of the ECVPH.
 The Programme Director shall be responsible for

-- The administration and continuity of the programme although the Resident does not necessarily need to be a full-time employee in the institution of the Programme Director. - Considering the College network to contribute to training elements. - Verification of pre-residency training, and presence of suitable facilities, equipment, and supplies evidence of same within 30 days of the programme's initiation.

-• Distribution of the documentation and verification forms to each Resident annually.
+- The administration and continuity of the programme although the Resident does not necessarily need to be a full-time employee in the institution of the Programme Director. - Considering the College network to contribute to training elements. - Verification of pre-residency training, and presence of suitable facilities, equipment, and supplies evidence of same within 30 days of the programme's initiation. - Distribution of the documentation and verification forms to each Resident annually.

-For each Residency Programme there must be also a Supervisor, who must be an active Diplomate of the ECVPH.
+For each Residency Programme there must be also a Supervisor, who must be a certified Diplomate of the ECVPH.
 Each Resident must be assigned a Supervisor by the Programme Director within the first calendar quarter of his/her programme.
 The Programme Director and Supervisor may be the same individual.